-Wrongful death occurs when a death is a result of a negligent act of another person or persons.
+Wrongful death occurs when a negligent act of another person or persons causes a death.
 In these cases, the loss of a loved one is worsened by the knowledge that this should not have happened.
-Dependents or beneficiaries of the victim may be entitled to compensation by filing a wrongful death claim.
+Dependents or beneficiaries of the victim may recover compensation by filing a wrongful death claim.

 Call today for free consultation (877)-987-9LAW

 Connecticut has a statute of limitations for wrongful death lawsuits.
-A claim of wrongful death must be brought within two years from the date of death, and no more than five years from the date of the negligent act.
+Plaintiffs must bring a wrongful death claim within two years of the death, and no more than five years from the negligent act.
 In these types of cases, time is a crucial factor.

 At The Flood Law Firm, we can provide legal guidance through the process of a wrongful death claim.
 You need a Connecticut wrongful death attorney experienced in handling matters as serious as these.
 We have the resources and experience necessary to pursue compensation on your behalf.

-Many different people may be negatively impacted by the death of a loved one.
+The death of a loved one may hurt many different people.
 However, only one individual can actually bring a wrongful death claim, and that is the executor or administrator of the decedent’s estate (also known as the personal representative).

 The executor is the individual named in the decedent’s will.
-He or she is responsible for the administration of the estate, including payment of debts, distribution of assets, and, if negligence is suspected in the death of the decedent, filing a wrongful death claim.
+They are responsible for the administration of the estate, including payment of debts, distribution of assets, and, if negligence is suspected in the death of the decedent, filing a wrongful death claim.

 An administrator fulfills the same functions as the executor.
-The principal difference is that the administrator is appointed by the court when a person dies without a will.
+The principal difference is that the court appoints the administrator when a person dies without a will.

-If you have been named the executor or administrator of your loved one’s estate, it is important to speak to a wrongful death attorney as soon as possible.
-A knowledgeable lawyer can review your case for free and discuss what is involved in pursuing compensation.
+If you are the executor or administrator of your loved one’s estate, speak to a wrongful death attorney as soon as possible.
+A knowledgeable lawyer can review your case for free and discuss what pursuing compensation involves.

-For your wrongful death claim to succeed, your attorney must prove the following:
+For your wrongful death claim to succeed, your attorney must prove: